Current filter:

 Waitangi Regional Park extends around 5 kilometres along the coast between Awatoto and Haumoana, and is haven for wildlife and sportspeople alike, and is the location for the Atea a Rangi star compass.

-Along the coast between Awatoto and Haumoana, Waitangi links Tukituki, Ngaruroro and Tūtaekurī Rivers, and Karamū Stream-Clive rivers and coastal reserves.
+On the coast between Awatoto and Haumoana, Waitangi Regional Park links the Tukituki, Ngaruroro and Tūtaekurī Rivers, the Karamū Stream-Clive rivers and coastal reserves.
 The park covers an area of 300 ha along around 5km of a narrow strip of coastline.

-This part of the coast is an important ecosystem, and birds you might spot include white heron, royal spoonbill, godwits, and gannets, and you might smell or spot a seal or two as they often come inshore.
+This part of the coast is an important ecosystem.
+The birds you might spot include white heron, royal spoonbill, godwits, and gannets.
+You might also smell or spot a seal or two, when they come inshore.

 The lower parts of the rivers are popular for fishing, whitebaiting, rowing, waka ama, kayaking, jet boating, jet skiing, and kite surfing.